-I will be talking more about my experience, explaining the 5000 kuna you need to pay and how to find your doctor but as my experience with the procedures of getting the Croatian health insurance is 4 years old, I thought it is better to share updated information.
-That’s why I talked to Iven Perkovic, a new member of the expats community who had just finished his procedures of getting the Croatian health insurance.
+As my experience with getting the Croatian health insurance is 4 years old, I thought it is better to share updated information.
+That’s why I talked to Ivens, a new member of the expats community who had just finished his procedures of getting the Croatian health insurance.

 I was curious to know more about his story first, what brought him to Croatia and Zagreb specifically, when he said: